Even MSNBC's Rachel Maddow Beat NBA, MLB Opening Night Ratings

 As Outkick explains, “July 24, MLB returned to large ratings.
 But its 3.4 million average fell short of Hannity (4.3M), Carlson (4M), and Maddow (3.6); all three drew close to normal viewership.
 (The Five, as non-head-to-head airing, too topped MLB with 3.6M viewers.)”

 Getting their lunch stolen by The Five, has to be especially displeasing to MLB.
 Not because The Five isn’t a great show.
 Though, it airs at 5 PM EST, an especially challenging time slot with lots of local TV competition and likely viewers in transit from work to home.
-And of course, getting beaten by Maddow is, well, a special kind of hell.

 Things did not improve for the sports leagues a week later when the NBA made its return, it only got worse.